NeuroJSON/jnifti/JNIfTI_specification.md

 - define a 1-to-1 mapping between the existing NIFTI-1 and NIFTI-2 headers
-  to a JSON/UBJSON-based flexible metadata header structure, so that all NIFTI formatted metadata can be losslessly stored using JNifTi
+  to a JSON/UBJSON-based flexible metadata header structure, so that all NIFTI formatted metadata can be losslessly stored using JNIfTI
 - define dedicated data containers to losslessly convert and storage all NIFTI formatted neuroimaging data array, and show examples to use JData-enabled features for reducing file sizes, enhancing readability and organization
 - demonstrate a set of flexible mechanisms to extend the capability of the format to accommodate additional physiological, anatomical and multi-modal data

-In the following sections, we will clarify the basic JNifTi grammar and define JNifTi header and data containers.
+In the following sections, we will clarify the basic JNIfTI grammar and define JNIfTI header and data containers.
 The additional features and extension mechanisms are also discussed and exemplified.